“Maybe I should kiss you to ease the tension?” Those were the last words I spoke before she broke my heart.

 We met by chance, or so I thought at the time, outside Nollendorfplatz station.
 She was looking at her phone and crashed into me.
 Apologies led to small talk and somehow we ended at Cafe Einstein, talking over coffee and strudel for several hours.

 We began seeing each other soon after, always at dusk, always at Cafe Einstein, always sharing coffee and strudel.
 We talked about so many things.
-Her knowledge impressed even me… but somehow she always managed to avoid mentioning her full name, or any detail about her personal past.
+Her knowledge and fascinating personality impressed even one such as me… but somehow she always managed to avoid mentioning her full name, or any detail about her past.

 I didn’t care.
 When you’ve been keeping dark secrets of your own as long as I have, you learn to respect those of others.
 She said her name was Greta, and that was enough for me.

 They say hindsight is always 20/20.
-Slowly, with every conversation about art, history, music, the wall, she was probing into my past and reconstructing my story.
+Slowly, in every conversation about art, history, music, the wall, she was probing into my past and reconstructing my story piece by piece.
 Making sure I was who she was looking for.

 I should have noticed the hidden pattern in our apparently random talks, of course.
 But can you really blame an old and lonely soul for letting his guard down?